aydini/MP-Traces/README.md

 While running experiments, keep track of the details of each trial.

+An experiment trial is defined as connecting to the web server via a client device with a WiFi interface and another client device with a cellular interface simultaneously to download the data file.
+Note that the client devices are physically located in the same position are ade to move together to imitate the behaviour of a single client device with 2 interfaces (WiFi + cellular).
+Use a web browser or wget at the client device to connect to the web server.

-When the experiments are over, stop the packet capture with Ctrl+C, and extract data with:
+When the experiments are over, stop the packet capture at the web server with Ctrl+C, and extract data with:

 ```
 tshark -Tfields -e tcp.stream -e frame.time_epoch -e frame.len -e ip.src -e tcp.srcport -e ip.dst -e tcp.dstport -E separator=',' -r "$outputFileName".pcap > "$outputFileName".csv